 Non-financial assets are required to be measured at fair value on a non-recurring basis in certain circumstances, including the event of impairment.
 The assets could include assets acquired in an acquisition as well as property, plant and equipment that are determined to be impaired.
-During the fourth quarter of fiscal 2013, the Company recorded a goodwill impairment charge of \$18.3 million related to the acquisition of AutoAnything and an impairment charge of \$4.1 million of AutoAnything's trade name in order to record these assets at fair value.
-The fair value remeasurements are based on significant inputs not observable in the market and thus represent a Level 3 measurement as defined in the fair value hierarchy.
-See "Note N - Goodwill and Intangibles" for further discussion.
-During fiscal 2014, 2013 and fiscal 2012, the Company did not have any other significant non-financial assets measured at fair value on a non-recurring basis in periods subsequent to initial recognition.
+During fiscal 2015 and fiscal 2014, the Company did not have any significant non-financial assets measured at fair value on a non-recurring basis in periods subsequent to initial recognition.